HolmesLab/holmeslab/docs/Policies/onboarding.md

     - Download outlook
     - Add the lab email to your outlook (Select File > Open > Shared Mailbox > type in 'holmeslab@rwjms.rutgers.edu')

+    - Ask lab manager if you should be added to Eris (McLean Hospital's filesystem).
+If so, follow the instructions here: [Accessing Eris (MGB Server)](https://holmeslab.github.io/holmeslab/docs/PCX/accessing-eris/)
+    - Ask lab manager if you should be added to Princeton cluster with a guest ID.

 ## Lab Training
 - If full-time: Set up a meeting with each of the graduate students and postdocs in the lab to hear about their research!